Published On: Feb 03 2013 04:15:59 PM CSTUpdated On: Oct 09 2015 01:00:00 AM CDT

 6. Ask for more.
 If you don't ask for a raise at your job, the answer will always be "no."

 7. Pedal off the metal.
-According to American Automobile Association spokesperson Christie Hyde, aggressive driving compromises your car's fuel efficiency, as does speeding.
+According to AAA, aggressive driving compromises your car's fuel efficiency, as does speeding.
 Slow it down for safety and to save money.

 8. Beware of financial infidelity.
 Many couples argue about money, but the longer financial lying goes on, the worse the reaction is likely to be, so come clean now.